appianps/ps-plugin-appianrpa-Snippets/snippets-examples/robot-3270-snippet/README.md

   <img src="./console/img/wc3270_folder.png" alt="wc3270 Folder"/>
 </p>

-- Finally, we must modify the **WC3270 link** to include the keymap, to do so, we edit the link:
+- Modify the **WC3270 link** to include the keymap, to do so, we edit the link:

 	"C:Program Files\wc3270\wc3270.exe" -keymap "C:Program Files\wc3270\wc3270.keymap.jidoka" +S "C:Program Files\wc3270\WC3270.wc3270"

+- Finally include the link in a folder named **config-3270** located in the same folder as the AppianRPAAgent.exe.

 #### IBM Personal Communications